Release Policy

 • Source

-7.4.
+7.7.
 Non-blocking unpatched CVE check

 The SLSA Provenance attestation for the image is inspected to ensure CVEs that do NOT have a known fix and meet a certain security level have not been detected.
 If detected, this policy rule will raise a warning.
 By default, only CVEs of critical and high security level cause a warning.
 This is configurable by the rule data key warn_unpatched_cve_security_levels.
 The available levels are critical, high, medium, low, and unknown.

 Solution: CVEs without a known fix can only be remediated by either removing the impacted dependency, or by waiting for a fix to be available.
-The CVEs are detected by the task that emits a result named `CLAIR_SCAN_RESULT`.
+The CVEs are detected by the task that emits a result named CLAIR_SCAN_RESULT.

 • Rule type: WARNING

-• Warning message: Found %d non-blocking unpatched CVE vulnerabilities of %s security level
+• WARNING message: Found %d non-blocking unpatched CVE vulnerabilities of %s security level

 • Code: cve.unpatched_cve_warnings